-1. What does National Hispanic Heritage Month celebrate?
+1. What is National Hispanic Heritage Month?

 Hispanic Heritage Month first began in 1968 as a week-long celebration.
 Now in its 50th year, it has grown to span an entire month.
 According to its website, National Heritage Month “pays tribute to the generations of Hispanic Americans who have positively influenced and enriched our nation and society.”
 This includes everyone from actors and sports legends to activists and Supreme Court justices.